Me and My Beast Boss

 Me and My Beast Boss (獣上司に実は認められていた話, Kemono Jōshi ni Jitsuwa Mitome Rareteita Hanashi) is a Japanese manga series written and illustrated by Shiroinu.
 It was originally published as webcomic on the author's Twitter account in September 2020.
 It was later acquired by Enterbrain who began serializing it on the Pixiv Comic website under their B's Log Cheek brand in April 2021.

+Plot

+The series is set in a world where beastmen have superiority over humans.
+The protagonist, Saki Oki, goes through seemingly endless discrimination at her work place from her beastmen superiors and coworkers.
+When she's called to the office of the company president, Atlas, she initially believes that she would get fired, only for Atlas to reward her with a promotion to become his private secretary.